Rate this page:

 Entity Engine and working with the Jira database

-Jira uses Entity Engine module of the OfBiz suite to communicate with the database.
-To learn more, read the online documentation.
+Jira uses the Entity Engine module of the OfBiz suite to communicate with the database.
+Learn more about Entity Engine

 If you use Jira API, you will notice that a lot of code deals with GenericValue objects.
 The GenericValue is an OfBiz Entity Engine object.
 Each GenericValue object represents a record in the database.